Royal burgh: Origins

-David I established the first burghs, and their charters and Leges Burgorum (rules governing virtually every aspect of life and work in a burgh) were copied almost verbatim from the customs of Newcastle upon Tyne.
-He essentially imported the burgh into his "Scottish" dominions from his English ones.
-Burghs were for the most part populated by foreigners, rather than native Scots or even Lothianers.
-The predominant ethnic group were the Flemings, but early burgesses were also English, French and German.
+Because of Scottish trading patterns, Scottish burghs came to be populated by foreigners, notably Flemings, French, and English.

 The burgh's vocabulary was composed totally of either Germanic terms (not necessarily or even predominantly English) such as croft, rood, gild, gait and wynd, or French ones such as provost, bailie, vennel, port and ferme.
 The councils that governed individual burghs were individually known as lie doussane, meaning the dozen.

 List of burghs

 The list is based on the following references.